-Since many students opt to take one vacation term each year during their program, the program length is 4.5 years and the expectation is that students will complete in this length of time.
+Since many students opt to take one approved quarter-off (vacation term) each year during their program, the program length is 4.5 years and the expectation is that students will complete in this length of time.

 A student can take up to 1.5 times of normal program length to complete the program as long as he/she is making satisfactory academic progress.